ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d4 - b - React - Hooks and Lifecycle.md

     </div>
   ```

-- Hints:
+- Notes:
-  - We will work on `App.js` (for now, DO NOT CREATE OTHER COMPONENTS)
+  - We will work on `App.jsx` (for now, DO NOT CREATE OTHER COMPONENTS)
   - You will need a stateful variable to store the list of characters
     - Ex.: ` const [characters, setCharacters] = useState([]); `
   - Once we get the response from the API, update state so that React re-renders the component.